jamesplease/nearest-periodic-value.js/README.md

 ### Terminology

-The members of a periodic function's output are called the "values."
-A single member is called a "value."
+The members of a periodic function's output are the "values."
+A single member is a "value."

-The interval that the function repeats along is called the "period."
+The interval that the function repeats along is the "period."

 A "point" is any value in the domain of the function.